ministryofjustice/securityanalytics-sharedinfrastructure/README.md

 You will need to do this for each part of the project.
 If you haven't set up a workspace you can do this with `terraform workspace new <workspace_name>` and select with `terraform workspace select <workspace_name>`.
 If you are unsure if you have set up a workspace you can check this with `terraform workspace list`.

-IAM rules are required to be globally unique, the name is formed of the workspace and `-sec-an-users', if you experience a clash then you will have to choose a different workspace.
+The Cognito User Pool Domain is required to be globally unique, the name is formed of the workspace and `-sec-an-users', if you experience a clash then you will have to choose a different workspace.
 With this in mind, choose a workspace name that has a high chance of being unique.

+The workspace name is used in a variety of places as identifiers - to cater for limits of the AWS components that are used, you should use a name that is 16 characters or less.

 The project uses terraform for managing updates and roll outs, to do this safely with distributed users requires a shared notion of state and shared locks.
 Because there is a 🐔 and 🥚 issue there are two separate terraform projects in this one project. `terraform_backend` exists to setup this shared backend.
-It only needs to be run manually once to bootstrap the project.
+It only needs to be run manually once for the AWS account to bootstrap the project.

-S3 requires bucket names to be globally unique, so when setting up your backend infrastructure, you will be prompted for a name - we use 'sec-an', however due to security you will have to use your own unique name here to create your own S3 bucket.
+S3 requires bucket names to be globally unique, so when setting up your backend infrastructure, you will be prompted for a name - we use 'sec-an', however this has access permissions, so you will have to use your own unique name here to create your own private S3 bucket.

 Terraform does not allow interpolations for backend setup, because of this limitation, whenever you call terraform init you will need to specify your S3 bucket in the command line, like this:

 ```
-terraform init -reconfigure -backend-config "bucket=<your bucket name>-terraform-state"
+terraform init -reconfigure -backend-config "bucket=<your_bucket_name>-terraform-state"
 ```

-If you don't do this, you'll hit a bucket that you don't have permissions to and get a 403 error.
-If this fails you may need to add the '-reconfigure' as well.
+If you don't do this, you'll hit an S3 bucket that you don't have permissions to and get a 403 error.
+If this fails you may need to add the `-reconfigure` to the init command for it to run.

 Your AWS account id is needed for most of the terraform infrastructure creation, you can save typing this in by putting a file called `account.auto.tfvars` in the same directory as your `.tf` file containing:
 ```